 “After 10 years of working internationally, I am returning to Lithuania with a goal to apply the best global practices to create strong foundations for future leaders.
 This programme is for pacesetters, problem-solvers and strategic minds, interested in making a difference in the world.
 It provides applied, hands-on learning experience from the best international lecturers, businesses and leaders.”

-Dr. Vita Akstinaitė
+Prof. Dr. Vita Akstinaitė

 Global Leadership and Strategy programme director